srxqds/PureExcel/README.md

 Todo:

-1.More flexible api to work!
+1.More flexible api to work!(done)

-2.Test and fix the bug and handle some unexpect situation.
+2.Test and fix the bug and handle some unexpect situation.(done)

 3.Add Ceil Comment support!

-4.Trim the empty Row and Column!
+4.Trim the empty Row and Column!(done)

 Inspired By: